jwiemers423/ProjectPlant/README.md

 * Add a .jpeg image of the plant by pressing the “Browse Image” button and selecting a desired picture saved on your device.
 * If editing an existing plant, the user can delete the profile by selecting the “Delete” button.
 * The user can return to the home screen by selecting “Return Home” or the “End” key.

+Future Udpates:
+I plan to add a scheduling/calender funciton for fertilizers/waterings.
+The application should send notices to the user when they need to tend to their plants.